This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use fresh potatoes instead of frozen diced hashbrowns?
+Can I use fresh potatoes instead of frozen hashbrowns?

-Yes, you can use 1 cup of fresh small-diced potatoes instead of frozen hash browns.
-Be sure to parboil them first, then drain and cool them before mixing them with the other ingredients.
+Yes, you can use 1 cup of fresh diced potatoes instead of frozen hashbrowns.
+Parboil them first until slightly tender, then drain and let them cool before adding them to the recipe.

 Ways To Use Leftover Ingredients